aniket1899/Derby/README.md

 # Derby
 A football (soccer) match making application made using Android (Java and XML), SQLite.
 Final year project for undergrad.
+The inspiration for the logic behind the main match-making algorithm was derived from Fuzzy Logic.

 ### Features:
 * Users can register themselves and add players to their teams, prior to the match-making process.